Techmaster999/CTF-Tools/README.md

 # CTF-Tools
-List of all the different tools I have used in CTFs
+List of tools I sue for CTFs and learning

+This repository is meant as a quick reference for myself and others learning cybersecurity.
+All tools listed are open-source or free for educational use.